-Updates to Appendix B (Quality Assurance Project Plan)
+Appendix B (Quality Assurance Project Plan)

 A6.3 Geographical Locations

 This section describes the physical locations (sites) at which monitoring will be conducted.
 All monitoring samples and measurements shall be representative of the monitored volume and characteristics of the monitored discharge at each monitoring site.
 At select monitoring locations, effluent from BMPs will be used as representative of the water quality of stormwater discharges from BMPs of the same type at other locations.
 Selection of representative BMP effectiveness monitoring sites are based on existing and proposed BMPs.